Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: The Orion Bar PDR

-All presented HIFI/\emph{Herschel} observations are strips across the Bar with a width of $1\arcmin$ or more, except for the CO~16-15 observations where a single cut has been observed.
-The observations have been taken in the on-the-fly (OTF) observing mode around the center position ($\alpha_{\rm J2000}$ = 5$^h$35$^m$20.81$^s$, $\delta_{\rm J2000}$ = -5$^\circ$25'17.1'') with a position angle perpendicular to the Bar, i.e. 145$^\circ$ east of north, and an OFF position 6~arcminutes southeast of the map.
-The observations used the Wide-Band-Spectrometer (WBS) with a frequency resolution of 1.1~\kms{}.
-Both polarizations were averaged to improve the signal-to-noise ratio.
-Integration times varied between 4 and 30~s resulting in noise levels between a 0.02 and 0.3~K. The high-frequency HIFI/\emph{Herschel} data, i.e. the maps of [C{\sc ii}] and CO 16-15 have been reduced in HIPE as described by \citet{Ossenkopf_2013}.
-All other lines were analysed using the GILDAS software\footnote{\url{http://www.iram.fr/IRAMFR/GILDAS}} for baseline subtraction and spatial resampling.
+All presented HIFI/\emph{Herschel} observations are strips across the {\changed b}ar with a width of $1\arcmin$ or more, except for the CO~16-15 observations where a single cut has been observed.
+The observations have been taken in the on-the-fly (OTF) observing mode around the centre position ($\alpha_{\rm J2000}$ = 5$^h$35$^m$20.81$^s$, $\delta_{\rm J2000}$ = -5$^\circ$25'17.1'') with a position angle perpendicular to the {\changed b}ar, i.e.~145$^\circ$ east of north, and an OFF position 6~arcminutes southeast of the map.
+The observations used the Wide-Band-Spectrometer (WBS) with a frequency resolution {\changed of 1.1~MHz which corresponds to 0.17\kms{} at the rest frequency of the [C{\sc ii}] line.} Both polarizations were averaged to improve the signal-to-noise ratio.
+Integration times varied between 4 and 30~s resulting in noise levels between a 0.02 and 0.3~K. The high-frequency HIFI/\emph{Herschel} data, i.e.~the maps of [C{\sc ii}] and CO 16-15 have been reduced in HIPE as described by \citet{Ossenkopf_2013}.
+All other lines were analysed using the GILDAS software\footnote{\url{http://www.iram.fr/IRAMFR/GILDAS}} for baseline subtraction and spatial {\changedTwo re-sampling}.
 An overlay of our data, [C{\sc ii}] overplotting $^{13}$CO~10-9, is shown in Fig.~\ref{Fig:CII}.

-The line intensities (Table~\ref{table:observations}) are given here on a $T_{\rm mb}$ scale.
+The line intensities (Table~\ref{Tab:observations}) are given on a $T_{\rm mb}$ scale.
 For the HIFI/\emph{Herschel} observations $T_{\rm mb}$ is a factor 1.26 to 1.5 higher than $T_A^*$, depending on the respective frequency \citep{Roelfsema_2012}.
-As discussed by \citet{Ossenkopf_2013}, the scaling from T$_A^*$ to T$_{\rm mb}$ is questionable for very extended emission (like [C{\sc ii}]) where the error beam of the telescope is likely be filled with emission of approximately the same brightness as the main beam.
+As discussed by \citet{Ossenkopf_2013}, the scaling from $T_A^*$ to $T_{\rm mb}$ is questionable for very extended emission (like [C{\sc ii}]) where the error beam of the telescope is likely to be filled with emission of approximately the same brightness as the main beam.
 Hence, for extended emission our intensities are upper limits.